UKCloud/documentation/articles/openshift/oshift-how-add-expand-persistent-vols.md

 ## Overview

 In OpenShift clusters running OpenShift v3.11 or later, it is possible to expand existing persistent volumes.
 It is necessary to shutdown any pod/container using the volume before the expansion can be performed.
-In earlier versions (such as v3.9) it is necessary to raise a support request with UKCloud so that UKCloud admins can facilitate the expansion.
+In earlier versions (such as v3.9) it is necessary to raise a support request so that UKCloud admins can facilitate the expansion.

 >[!TIP]
 >To check the version of your cluster, either click "(?)" in the top-right of the web UI and select "About" or run the following while connected in the CLI client: